Caramio/LaswerWord-Game/README.md

 #                                         ---------------------------GAME INFORMATION---------------------------

 Laser Words is a puzzle game where the player can drag the mirror pieces to the empty tiles and reflect the lasers in the correct order to form the word that the solution requires.
+The game currently has controls both for PC and mobile platforms.

 <br/> <br/>